bitwarden/contributing-docs/docs/getting-started/server/ef/index.md

 ## Testing EF Changes

-Since we are supporting multiple databases it is important that any changes to EF repositories/models are tested against all supported databases.
+Since we allow for multiple databases it is important that any changes to EF repositories/models are tested against all possible databases.
 You may want to use a database that is different from your local development database because the tests may add or remove data.
-To apply migrations to a database different from your global settings run the following commands from the root of your repository:
+To apply migrations to a database different from your global settings run the following commands from the root of your
+repository:

 ```bash
 # EntityFramework CLI Reference: https://learn.microsoft.com/en-us/ef/core/cli/dotnet